 The inclusion of transgender models is a move towards diversity, eradicating gender stereotypes, and a few key people have been leading the movement.
 But although gender ambiguity is starting to be welcomed into the industry, there is still a long way to go.

 What Is Transgender Modelling?

-Transgender is the term used for those whose identity does not match their gender at birth opting to live as the opposite sex.
-The fashion world has slowly begun to accept transgender models allowing for individuals to feature in campaigns and ads.
-Therefore, a new niche has been created for transgender modelling with agencies, photographers and designers responding accordingly.
-It is a shift in the industry to accommodate a diverse, modern society that is certainly a step in the right direction yet has room for improvements.
+This has caused a new niche to be created for transgender models with agencies, photographers and designers responding accordingly.
+It is a shift in the industry to accommodate a diverse, modern society that is certainly a step in the right direction – but has a lot of room for improvement.

 What to Do If You Are Questioning Your Identity

 Many young individuals growing up end up questioning themselves and feeling insecure at some point.
 Young people are constantly developing and may want to experiment with their gender and sexual identity.

 It’s important to remember that there are many options available to those who feel confused about their identity.
 The most important first step is to talk to someone about your feelings, whether that’s a parent, doctor, friend or teacher you trust.
 If you’d prefer to talk to someone who doesn’t know you, you can reach out to MindOut.

 While feeling confused is normal, feeling wrong in your body is more uncommon.
 You may want to work through your feeling with an expert, at which point they can advise whether you need further assistance to help you feel better about yourself.

 Transgender modelling is increasing the awareness of gender and sexual concerns, and this has meant that young people feeling the same way are more able to reach out for help.